Soul: 7 Similar Animated Movies You Must Watch Next

 5. Frozen (2013)

-Disney’s ‘Frozen‘ is about princess Elsa of Arendelle (Idina Menzel) who possesses telekinetic powers of controlling ice and snow.
+Disney’s ‘Frozen‘ is about Princess Elsa of Arendelle (Idina Menzel), who possesses telekinetic powers to control ice and snow.
 Although harmless initially, her abilities get stronger with time, because of which she deliberately distances herself from her sister Anna (Kristen Bell).
 She accidentally unleashes her powers publicly one day, which compels her to leave.
 Elsa’s journey towards self-acceptance and self-acknowledgment sets the pace of the movie.
 The personal struggle that imbues the protagonist is a shared theme in both ‘Frozen’ and ‘Soul.’

 4. Coco (2017)